BIOL 491: Computational Biology CURE.

 - Deeper insight into the complexity of chromosome evolution.

-- Teamwork and communication skills through collaboration.
+- Teamwork and communication skills built through collaboration.